William C. Bradford: Tenure controversy

 Bradford joined the faculty of Indiana University Robert H. McKinney School of Law in the fall of 2002 after serving in the Army Reserve.
 In 2005 Bradford accused Professor Florence Roisman of opposing his tenure because of some of his conservative views.
 The official reason given was that Prof. Bradford was "uncollegial."
 The feud became a national one when Fox News and FrontPage magazine.com, among others, continually reported on the controversy.
 Bradford claimed that his support of the Iraq War and his refusal to sign a letter in defense of Ward Churchill were contributing factors.
 "The presumption was that I've got to sign this thing because I'm an Indian, but I can't do that," he said.
 Roisman has denied most of Bradford's claims and school administrators pointed out that Bradford never actually applied for tenure and as such no vote to approve or deny tenure to Bradford was held.
-Instead there was simply a non-binding straw poll to determine his colleagues' opinions as to whether he would receive tenure were he to apply.
-It was soon discovered many of the postings in support of Bradford on Indy Law Net were in fact written by Bradford himself under alternate accounts (all of the messages came from the same IP address).
-Bradford later admitted to using fake names to post "cheap shots, schoolyard bickering."
-In October 2005, Bradford stated that Judge David J. Dreyer of Marion Superior Court had issued a temporary restraining order barring professors from speaking ill of or taking any actions against Bradford.
-However, Court records and sources both indicate that Bradford never filed for any sort of injunction and that no restraining order was ever issued.

-Bradford's claims that he had served in the Army infantry from 1994 to 2001, that he had been a major in the Special Forces, and that he had been awarded a Silver Star, also came under scrutiny.
-Ret.
-Army Lieut.
-Col. Keith R. Donnelly and Indianapolis Star columnist Ruth Holladay both expressed concern about Bradford's claims and independently requested Bradford's military records.
-In a subsequent column, Holladay reported that while Bradford did serve in Army Reserve from 1995 to 2001, he had seen no active duty, was never in the infantry, had won no awards, was discharged as a second lieutenant.
 He resigned from the university shortly thereafter.